 Cloud Databases provides several options for connecting to your database, giving you complete flexibility in how you access your database.
 For increased security, your database is available on the Rackspace private network by default.
 However, you can connect to your Cloud Database using any of the following methods:

 - Connect using the database Hostname string (private access within the same Rackspace region)

-If you have additional Rackspace cloud resources, such as Cloud Servers, Cloud Sites, and Cloud Load Balancers, you can create a private connection from these resources to your database using the database Hostname string.
+If you have additional Rackspace cloud resources, such as Cloud Servers and Cloud Load Balancers, you can create a private connection from these resources to your database using the database Hostname string.
 To use this connection method, the resources must be located in the same region.
 This connection method does not incur bandwidth charges.
 Keep this in mind when choosing a region for Cloud Servers, Cloud Load Balancers, and Cloud Databases.

 - Connect using an ssh tunnel (public access)